Skip to main content

 hosts:

-- "trial-demo.blockchaintransformationplatform.com"
+- "sandbox-demo.blockchaintransformationplatform.com"

-- "*.trial-demo.blockchaintransformationplatform.com"
+- "*.sandbox-demo.blockchaintransformationplatform.com"

 redis: